The Truth About Liposuction

-Immediately, the mention of liposuction brings to mind a patient lying down belly up on a table with a doctor standing by the area of operation inserting a tube that sucks out the fat.
+The mention of liposuction immediately brings to mind a patient lying down belly up on a table with a doctor standing by the area of operation inserting a tube that sucks out the fat.
 Simple right?
 Not really.

-What cannula to use is an important decision because it is really the only instrument that goes inside the body and can be as simple as a tube that simply sucks out the fat or it can be so specialized that it can emit lasers or water to make the fat extraction easier.
-You see, there are actually 6 cannulas the doctor can use.
+What cannula to use is an important decision because it is really the only instrument that goes inside the body and can be as simple as a tube that simply sucks out the fat or it can be so specialized that it can emit ultrasound or water to make the fat extraction easier.
+You see, there are actually 6 cannulas the surgeon can use.

-In a typical liposuction procedure, what the doctor actually does is pull the cannula back and forth not to plunge it further but to loosen the fat cells, making it easier to extract using suction.
+In a typical liposuction procedure, what the plastic surgeon actually does is pull the cannula back and forth not to plunge it further but to loosen the fat cells, making it easier to extract using suction.
 This exercise has caused some problems before when the doctor makes a mistake.
 To minimize risks and mistakes on the doctor’s part, technology was used to advance these cannulas, ultimately making the whole procedure less of a risk for the patient.

 Picture a friend who recently adopted a fit lifestyle of going to the gym after being so tired of having a chubby appearance.
 What normally happens is that some fat deposits remain even after intensive workouts, even if it has been undergone for long periods of time.

 As the skin does not snap back to the tightness it used to have after gaining weight, liposuction is usually coupled with a tummy tuck to tighten up the features of the body.

 *This blog is created and maintained for informational purposes only.
 The images present may not accurately reflect actual cases per individual.
 Individual cases are unique, and the descriptions and solutions will vary per patient.